prysmaticlabs/documentation/website/docs/how-prysm-works/optimistic-sync.md

 ### 2.1 Which blocks can be imported optimistically?

 The specification of optimistic sync is fairly simple.
 A node makes the following validations on a beacon block to decide if it can be imported or not into its forkchoice/database.
 If the block fails consensus validation (signature, operations, right proposer, etc, but excluding execution payload validation), then reject the block and do not import it.
 Assuming that we have a beacon block that passes this validation.
-The following blocks are allowed to be imported
+The following blocks are allowed to be imported:

 - If the block is pre-merge (ie. it does not include an execution payload).
 - If the parent of the block is post-merge (ie. it does include an execution payload).